amenzwa/amenzwa.github.io/stem/PL/FortranModernisation.md

 longshanks = selectedPeople selector~tall?
 ```

-Above, the labelled argument syntax enables us to skip over the first-position lambda function `selector`, and apply the `pp` list of persons to the second-position `vin` to create the `selectedPeople` partially-applied function.
-In other words, labelled arguments add flexibility to the Haskell-style, ordered function arguments, in an analogous way labelled record fields add flexibility to the ordered tuple fields.
+Above, the labelled argument syntax enables us to skip over the first-position argument `selector` and apply the `pp` list of persons to the second-position argument `vin`, to create the `selectedPeople` partially-applied function.
+Labelled arguments add flexibility to the otherwise rigidly-ordered function arguments, in an analogous way labelled record fields add flexibility to the ordered tuple fields.

 ***support pure functions***—Fortran allows marking functions with the `pure` keyword.
 In the new language, all functions are pure, by default.